MultiMat: Multimodal Program Synthesis for Procedural Materials using Large Multimodal Models: Additional Examples

 \section{Additional Examples}

-\figref{fig:failure-cases} complements \figref{fig:examples} by showcasing failure cases where our models struggle to produce faithful outputs, though notably, the outputs from \projectname*[Graph] and \projectname*[Mixed] still demonstrate superior representation of the input compared to \vlmaterial[SBS].
+In \figref{fig:more-examples} we provide additional qualitative examples\@. \projectname*[Mixed] consistently surpasses \vlmaterial*[SBS], while \projectname*[Graph] demonstrates the strongest results overall. \figref{fig:failure-cases} complements \figfigref{fig:examples}{fig:more-examples} by showcasing failure cases where our models struggle to produce faithful outputs, though notably, the outputs from \projectname*[Graph] and \projectname*[Mixed] still demonstrate superior representation of the input compared to \vlmaterial[SBS].
 Beyond these conditional generation examples, \figref{fig:uncond-examples} presents unconditional samples generated by \projectname[Graph], which exhibit high visual quality with realistic material properties.
 Adjacent to these rendered materials, we visualize their underlying material graphs in the same format used as model input.
 In \figref{fig:code-examples}, we show a graph in \sbs[Compact] representation to give an impression of the structure of our format.